Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Introduction

-In this paper, motivated by the experimental progresses we perform a theoretical study on the superconductivity in under-doped AB-type \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors.
+In this paper, motivated by the experimental progress we perform a theoretical study on the superconductivity in under-doped AB-type \uppercase\expandafter{\romannumeral4}-\uppercase\expandafter{\romannumeral6} semiconductors.
 Our analyses are carried out based on an effective model capturing the Fermi surfaces in the strong spin-orbit coupling condition, and we consider the density-density interaction restricted up to the next-nearest neighbors.
 We first classify the superconducting orders according to the irreducible representations (irreps) of the symmetry group, $i.e.$ the point group $O_h$.
 It turns out that the leading order spin-singlet pairings are always topologically trivial without excitations in superconducting gaps.
 Therefore, we focus on the spin-triplet channels according to the experimental implications\cite{PhysRevLett.109.217004, PhysRevLett.125.136802}.
 We obtain the superconducting phase diagram by calculating the free energy on the mean-field level, with respect to the anisotropy of the Fermi surfaces and different interaction strength.
-We find that the superconductivity belonging to the A$_{1u}$, A$_{2u}$, E$_u$ and T$_{2u}$ irreps can appear in different regions in the phase diagram.
-Among these states, the A$_{1u}$ and A$_{2u}$ channels keep the symmetry group $O_h$, while the phase transition to the E$_u$ and T$_{2u}$ channels accompanies the symmetry breaking from the cubic $O_h$ group to the tetragonal $D_{4h}$ group.
+We find that the superconductivity belonging to the A$_{1u}$, A$_{2u}$, E$_u$, T$_{1u}$ and T$_{2u}$ irreps can appear in different regions in the phase diagram.
+Among these states, the A$_{1u}$ and A$_{2u}$ channels keep the symmetry group $O_h$; for the ground states belonging to the high-dimensional irreps, there exist different kinds of symmetry breaking.
+The E$_u$ channel is symmetry-breaking from the cubic $O_h$ group to the tetragonal $D_{4h}$ group, the T$_{2u}$ channel has two different ground states respecting the point group $D_{4h}$ or $D_{3d}$, and the T$_{1u}$ channel supports three different states with symmetry breaking to $D_{4h}$, $D_{2h}$ or $D_{3d}$.
 All these states are topologically nontrivial.
-Specifically, the system is in a first-order topological superconductor with winding number four in the A$_{1u}$ and E$_u$ states; while it is in a topological Dirac SC state with symmetry-protected nodal gap structures in the A$_{2u}$ state, and there exist Majorana arcs on the surfaces correspondingly.
-For the T$_{2u}$ channel, the system is a second-order TSC with helical Majorana hinge modes.
-The gapless surface/hinge modes and the point group symmetry breaking can be detected in experiments, serving as signatures for the topological superconductivity in the series of materials.
+Specifically, it is in a topological Dirac SC state with symmetry-protected nodal gap structures in the A$_{2u}$ and T$_{1u}$ states, and there exist Majorana arcs on the surfaces; while the A$_{1u}$, E$_u$ and T$_{2u}$ (T$_{2u}$ respecting the $D_{3d}$ group) states are first-order topological superconductors favoring 4 surface Majorana cones; for the T$_{2u}$ channel, there also exists a second-order TSC state (T$_{2u}$ respecting the $D_{4h}$ group) supporting helical Majorana hinge modes.
+The gapless surface or hinge modes and the point group symmetry breaking can be detected in experiments, serving as signatures for the topological superconductivity in the series of materials.